ElinaHulbert/ecommerce-team-project/README.md

       Used Heroku to deploy the server.

+      Deployment of a monorepository.

       Used variable URLs so the site will run both online and locally.

       Using OG meta tags to format the website thumbnail attractively.

+    Tailwind:

+      General usage of Tailwind and it's pros and cons.